json-everything/json-everything/docs_source/release-notes/json-schema.md

 # [1.4.0](https://github.com/gregsdennis/json-everything/pull/31)

-[#27](https://github.com/gregsdennis/json-everything/issues/27) (reopened) Better reduction of detailed output format which eliminatest he notion that any nodes *must* be kept.
+[#27](https://github.com/gregsdennis/json-everything/issues/27) (reopened) Better reduction of detailed output format which eliminates the notion that any nodes *must* be kept.

 [#29](https://github.com/gregsdennis/json-everything/issues/29) Relative `$id` keyword at root of schema was not supported.
 Added `ValidationOptions.DefaultBaseUri` to be used when no other absolute URI is defined by the `$id` keyword.
 Also now supports assuming the base URI from the file name.